| Stave

 man alone to be the third.
 Look here, old Joe, here's a chance.

-If we haven't all three met here without meaning it.'
+If we haven't all three met here without meaning it.' `You

 couldn't have met in a better place,' said old Joe, removing his